blockchainsllc/in3-docs/docs/api-c.md

 #### IN3_SIGN_ERR_ACCOUNT_NOT_FOUND

-Return value used by the signer if the requested account was not found.
+Returns value used by the signer if the requested account was not found.

 ```c
 #define IN3_SIGN_ERR_ACCOUNT_NOT_FOUND -2